mrrostam/dotfiles/README.md

-my dotfiles, settings, and necessary files.
-I am using stow to manage and set up them on a new, clean system.
+My dotfiles, settings, and necessary files.
+I am using stow to manage and set up my dotfiles on a new, clean system.

 # Setup
+- Clone the repository first.

 ## Arch linux
-- Clone the repo
+- `make arch`

+## Ubuntu linux
-- make arch
+- `make ubuntu`